 Angami Tribe

-Near Kohima, the Angami tribe has shaped hills into flowing terraces of rice fields.
+In the capital of Nagaland, Kohima, and in the neighbouring villages of Kigwema and Khonoma, the Angami tribe has shaped the hills into flowing terraces of rice fields.
 Their villages feel calm, orderly, and deeply rooted.
+They are very welcoming and offer a smile to every visitor.

 Staying in eco-villages like Khonoma, learning how conservation became a way of life, and understanding how tradition and modernity coexist.